THEME: FOOD & DRUG SAFETY IN A CHANGING, CONNECTED WORLD

 - Advances in microbial and chemical testing of food and pharmaceutical products

-- Quality and food safety management fundamentals
+- Quality and food and drug safety management fundamentals

-- Latest laboratory management techniques
+- Latest laboratory management technologies and practices

 - Testing and consultancy companies engaged in the food, agriculture and pharmaceutical supply chain